wannabit-mina/documentation/money-transfer/README.md

 # Money Transfer Agent

-Handling money transfers on the mainnet can be accomplished by calling two methods:
+Handling money transfers between the private SKALE testnet and your skale chain can be accomplished by calling two methods:

 #### Deposit method

- This method is called from the SKALE Mainnet to "freeze" funds and move money into a safe Deposit Box.
+ This method is called from the private SKALE testnet to "freeze" funds and move money into a safe Deposit Box.

 ```
 function deposit(string schainID, address to) public payable {